 Section VII of the Constitution of the Faculty of Purdue University Fort Wayne establishes Senate as the sole Governing Body of the Faculty on this campus before the Purdue Board of Trustees reaches a decision.
-Only Senate has final authority to "exercise the powers and responsibilities of the Voting Faculty" by way of determination, joint action, or consultation.
+Only Senate has final authority subject to Faculty review, to "exercise the powers and responsibilities of the Voting Faculty" by way of determination, joint action, or consultation.